 The following is a selection of Alun Jones’ High Court habeas corpus and appeal extradition cases:

 Inderjit Singh Reyat (1988).
 AJ collected evidence in Japan, Canada and Hong Kong in support of a Canadian request for a man accused and later convicted of the Air India bombing at Narita Airport, Japan, in 1985.
 Reyat was extradited and convicted.

 Mohammed Rafiq Kahan.
 AJ represented this Fijian, accused of seeking to depose military regime in Fiji in 1987 by importing weapons.
 He was discharged at Bow Street Magistrates Court, 1989, on the ground that the offence was political; see, for background, R v Governor of Brixton Prison, ex parte Kahan QB 716.

 R v Secretary of State for the Home Department, ex parte Hill QB 386.
 The first South African extradition after re-joining the Commonwealth.
 Issues; specialty protection, retrospective operation and passage of time.

 Chakkaphak v Thailand EWHC 596.
 AJ represented the defendant, a leading Thai financier, having collected evidence in Thailand as part of a team.
 The defendant was discharged by the High Court because the evidence was insufficient.

 Tajik v Government of USA EWHC 666 (Admin).
 AJ represented a former Iranian diplomat, accused by the USA of conspiring unlawfully to export military equipment to Iran.
 Issues, treaty requirements, appropriate forum, political motivation, entrapment, human rights issues after extradition.
-The extradition is still being contested.
+The extradition failed in 2012 (see below).